-The New Caledonia Archipelago is located in Melanesia, in the southwestern South Pacific.
+The New Caledonia Archipelago is located in Melanesia, in the south-western South Pacific.
 The capital Noumea is situated on the principal island known as the “Grande Terre”.
-New Caledonia’s Barrier Reef stretches 1600 kilometres around the mainland forming the world’s largest lagoon.
+When you think New Caledonia, you should think wild, unspoilt coastlines, white sand beaches, blue oceans and lush green forest.
+New Caledonia is home to a barrier reef that stretches 1600 kilometres around the mainland forming the world’s largest lagoon.
 Smaller islands surround the reef including the Loyalty Islands and the Isle of Pines.
-This French colony has much to offer with European cuisine and shopping blended with the beauty and culture of the South Pacific.

-Money: The Central Pacific Franc (XPF) is the unit of currency.
-One Australian dollar is equal to approximately 100 XPF.
+The Central Pacific Franc (XPF) is the unit of currency.
+One Australian dollar is equal to approximately 85 XPF.

-Language: French is the official language, but English is widely spoken and understood.
+French is the official language, but English is widely spoken and understood.
 About 30 Melanesian dialects are also commonly spoken.